 - Establishing or maintaining strong company management systems.
-Company-wide, Ambatovy was externally re-certified by AFNOR in 2023 for its Quality Management System (ISO 9001).
-Regarding occupational health and safety, and environmental performance, Ambatovy underwent ISO 45001 and ISO 14001 audits in June 2023 and obtained certifications for both the Occupational Health and Safety management System and the Environmental Management System by AFNOR in September 2023.
+Environmental and Occupational Health and Safety Management Systems are implemented for both Ambatovy AMSA and DMSA companies since 2014.
+However, Ambatovy DMSA has been re-certified by AFNOR in July 2023 on Quality Management System (ISO 9001) for its Refinery, analytical, shipping process of Nickel, Cobalt and Ammonium Sulfate products. - DMSA underwent ISO 45001 and ISO 14001 audits in July 2023 and obtained certifications for both the Occupational Health and Safety and the Environmental Management Systems by AFNOR in September 2023.
 In line with ISO standards, an annual audit survey was carried out for ISO 9001, ISO 45001, and ISO 14001 in August 2024.
-All mentioned certificates have been maintained. - Identifying and assessing risks in the supply chain and designing and implementing a strategy to respond to such risks (see section below). - Carrying out independent third-party audits at identified points in the supply chain.
-Ambatovy underwent a field audit for re-certification by an external auditor assigned by RMI in Q1 2025. - Conduct internal audit related to ISO 9001, ISO 14001 and ISO 45001 compliance, Human Rights, Voluntary Principles on Security and Human Rights (VPSHR) and all company policies compliance. - Reporting on supply chain due diligence.
+All mentioned certificates have been maintained for DMSA. - Identifying and assessing risks in the supply chain and designing and implementing a strategy to respond to such risks (see section below). - Carrying out independent third-party audits at identified points in the supply chain.
+Ambatovy underwent a field audit for re-certification by an external auditor assigned by RMI in Q1 2025. - Conduct internal audit related to ISO 9001, ISO 14001 and ISO 45001 compliance, Human Rights, Voluntary Principles on Security and Human Rights (VPSHR) and all company policies compliance for both AMSA and DMSA. - Reporting on supply chain due diligence.
 This report is the third report and it mirrors the reporting template provided by RMI.